Vande Mataram row: Cong cites CWC statement of 1937, says PM 'insulted' Tagore | Politics

 The Congress general secretary shared screenshots of the statement of the CWC on X.

-''Gradually the use of the first two stanzas of the (Vande Mataram) song spread to other provinces and a certain national significance began to attach to them.
-The rest of the song was very seldom used and is even now known by few persons.
+''Gradually, the use of the first two stanzas of the (Vande Mataram) song spread to other provinces, and a certain national significance began to attach to them.
+The rest of the song was very seldom used and is even now known by few people.
 These two stanzas described in tender language the beauty of the motherland and the abundance of her gifts,'' the CWC statement of 1937 said.

 There was absolutely nothing in them to which objection could be taken from the religious or any other point of view, it said.

-'''There is nothing in these stanzas to which any one can take exception.
+'''There is nothing in these stanzas to which anyone can take exception.
 The other stanzas of the song are little known and hardly ever sung.
-They contain certain allusions and a religious ideology which may not be in keeping with the ideology of other religious groups in India,'' the statement said.
+They contain certain allusions and a religious ideology which may not be in keeping with the ideology of other religious groups in India,'' the statement had said.

 The sub-committee will, out of the songs so received, submit to the Working Committee the collection that it may choose to recognise as being worthy of finding a place in a collection of national songs, the CWC had said.

-On Saturday, Ramesh shared screenshots of pages 110-112 from volume 4 of the authoritative biography in Bengali of Tagore titled Rabindra-Jeebanee by Prabhat Kumar Mukhopadhyay, published by Visva-Bharati in 1994.
+On Saturday, Ramesh shared screenshots of pages 110-112 from volume 4 of the authoritative biography in Bengali of Tagore titled Rabindra Jibani by Prabhat Kumar Mukhopadhyay, published by Visva Bharati in 1994.

-The Congress had hit back at Prime Minister Modi on Friday after he had attacked the party over the dropping of stanzas from ''Vande Mataram'' in 1937, saying Tagore himself had suggested that the first two stanzas of the song be adopted and it was ''shameful'' of the PM to accuse the Nobel laureate of harbouring a divisive ideology.
+The Congress hit back at Prime Minister Modi on Friday after he attacked the party over the dropping of stanzas from ''Vande Mataram'' in 1937, saying Tagore himself had suggested that the first two stanzas of the song be adopted, and it was ''shameful'' of the PM to accuse the Nobel laureate of harbouring a divisive ideology.

-The opposition party had also demanded an apology from Modi over his statement.

 According to various accounts, a truncated version of ''Vande Mataram'', keeping only the first two of the six original stanzas, was chosen as the national song in 1937 by the Congress after a panel recommended its adoption.